Gillette Stadium: Other events

 The AMA Supercross Championship has been racing at Gillette Stadium since 2016.

 Monster Jam has been coming to the stadium since 2014.

 A Hall of Fame Induction Ceremony for former quarterback Tom Brady was hosted at Gillette Stadium on June 12, 2024.

 The annual graduation ceremonies of Bridgewater State University are held at the stadium.

+The Savannah Bananas played at Gillette August 28 and 29, 2026, vs the Loco Beach Coconuts as part of their 2026 Banana Ball Tour.
+Both shows sold out and included appearances from Hunter Henry who threw the first pitch for Fridays game.

 Playing surface

 On November 14, 2006, two days after a rainstorm contributed to the deterioration of the grass surface in a Patriots game against the Jets, team management decided to replace the natural grass surface with a synthetic surface, FieldTurf.
 Normally, NFL rules insist that such work could only be done during the off-season; however, the grass field was in such poor condition, the league agreed to waive the rule.
 The entire job was done during a two-week road trip, with three shifts working around the clock.
 The Patriots' first game on the surface was a victory over the previously 9–1 Chicago Bears on November 26.
 Brady and his teammates commended the much-improved surface.
 At the conclusion of the 2007 season, Patriots quarterback Tom Brady had a career record of 31–3 on artificial turf.
 The team lost a preseason matchup in August 2007 to the Tennessee Titans on the new FieldTurf but otherwise won its first eleven regular-season and playoff games on the surface covering the period of November 2006 until September 2008, when the Patriots lost to the Miami Dolphins.

 In February 2010, the surface was pulled and upgraded to FieldTurf "Duraspine Pro", which was expected to meet FIFA standards that the previous turf did not, preventing the team from having to place sod on top of their turf to host international soccer matches.

 The surface was upgraded again in April 2014 to FieldTurf "Revolution" with "VersaTile" drainage system.
 The FieldTurf Revolution product is currently used at many venues across North America, including Lumen Field (home to the NFL's Seattle Seahawks and MLS's Seattle Sounders) and Providence Park, home of the MLS's Portland Timbers, where its installation was recently completed.